What is a wallbox charger?

 If you end up selling your current electric car and swapping it for a new model, you'll still be able to use your home wallbox, as long as its connector suits the car.
 Given that almost all new electric and hybrid cars use the European-standard Type 2 connector, this shouldn’t be a problem.

 I live in an apartment, what can I do?

-If you live in an apartment but are considering buying an electric vehicle, you can ask the landlord or building owner to consider installing a public charging station for use.
-You may end up paying some or all of the costs, but the good news is that you may be able to split the cost with other residents who own electric vehicles or are considering buying one.
+If you live in an apartment but are considering buying an electric car, you can ask the landlord or building owner to consider installing a public charging station for use.
+You may end up covering some or all of the cost of this, but you may be able to split the cost with other residents who own electric cars or are considering buying one.